Quarry Limekiln

 The Quarry Limekiln, near Erin, Tennessee, dating from around 1873, was listed on the National Register of Historic Places in 2004.

 It is a "single masonry 'perpetual-burning' limekiln", built of limestone blocks on its exterior and with brick in its interior.
 It is about 22 ft tall, on a base about 18x20.5 ft in size, tapering up to a top that is about 13x17 ft.

 It was deemed significant for its association with the lime industry in the history of Houston County (where the lime industry was the most significant industry) and the Middle Tennessee region.

-It is located on State Route 49, approximately 0.25 miles east of Denmark Rd.
+It is located on State Route 49, approximately 0.25 miles east of Denmark Road.